biohub-hpc/hpcuserguide/src/3._Storage/index.md

 try things out and once a project has matured, to then request project, archive or other explicit space for the project.

-## `/local/scratch`, a.k.a. `/hpc/nodes/${NODE}`
+## `/local/scratch`, `/hpc/nodes/${NODE}`

-Each node has some amount of local working storage.
-This can always be accessed via `/tmp`, but `/local/scratch` is available for use where a project might want to stage data which remains on the node across multiple jobs.
-Please consult with us before using this space as local storage is not treated as a consumable by Slurm and filling a node's local disks can negatively impact other jobs.

 !!!
 Warning

     This space is subject to being purged at each node reboot.

+Each node has some amount of local working storage.
+This can always be accessed via `/tmp` which is a per-user namespace only available on the node.
+`/local/scratch` is available for use where a project might want to stage data which remains on the node across multiple jobs. `/local/scratch` on each node is then NFS exported to all other nodes and can be found at `/hpc/nodes/${NODENAME}`.
+Please consult with us before using this space as local storage is not treated as a consumable by Slurm and filling a node's local disks can negatively impact other jobs.

 ## `/hpc/scratch/${NAME}`

+!!! warning

+    NEVER LEAVE THE ONLY COPY OF IMPORTANT DATA ON A SCRATCH SPACE.

 Shared scratch storage areas are available via this namespace.
 The locations will be tuned for maximum performance and the cost of reliability.
 Scratch spaces are subject to being lost as a result of very few disk failures or being purged and rebuilt on relatively short notice to address performance issues.

-!!! warning

-    NEVER LEAVE THE ONLY COPY OF IMPORTANT DATA ON A SCRATCH SPACE.

 ## `/hpc/projects/${NAME}`